-Meet Anju Rupal - Founder of Abhati Suisse, a skincare brand making an impact in the lives of hundre
+Meet Anju Rupal - Founder of Abhati Suisse, a skincare brand impacting the lives of 100's of girls

 Anju Rupal is a serial social entrepreneur who believes that girls are agents of change.
 A British-born Indian who now lives in a little village with her family in Switzerland, Anju’s background as a sociologist and ethnologist were truly brought into play when she visited India and witnessed the devastating lack of sanitation and education.
 She mobilised some of the most renowned industry experts from beauty and design to work pro-bono and contribute their skill sets to develop an all-natural skincare range, raising funds to ultimately make an impact in the lives of hundreds of girls in India.
 The fruit of her labour, Abhati Suisse, was successfully crowdfunded on Indiegogo, where it officially became a company.
 It has since been graced with the first-ever B Corp certification in Switzerland and coined by the media as "aesthetic activism".

 What's special about Abhati Suisse and why did you start it?

 Abhati is a skincare brand where I have brought expert chemists (or formulators) together to work pro bono and make a clean beauty skincare range inspired by my Indian heritage, where our proceeds are used to send a girl in India to school and hopefully help her step out of poverty.
 Every bottle sends a girl to school for a week.